With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 Rather than time-tracking, a hybrid work model focuses on giving team members autonomy while promoting communication to increase trust and transparency.

 Managers may worry that poor communication between remote and in-office teams will lead to confusion or information silos.
-However, these challenges are common for every business regardless of how they operate.

-Roland Berger research indicates silos exist in almost 80% of companies.
-Companies can combat this challenge by creating clear communication channels, encouraging cross-team collaboration and implementing hybrid practices.
+Combat this challenge by creating clear communication channels, encouraging cross-team collaboration and implementing hybrid practices.

-For example, managers can use video conferencing apps to make meetings virtual, so remote workers connect with in-office colleagues.
+For example, managers can use video conferencing apps to make meetings virtual, so remote workers can connect with in-office colleagues.

 A study by Stanford University shows most employees find video calls as efficient as in-person meetings.